tsgates/arch-wiki-markdown/wiki/Ksh.md

     # usermod -s /bin/bash username

-Now you can safely remove the Ksh package:
+Now you can safely remove the Ksh package.

-    # pacman -R pdksh

-Warning: Failure to follow the above will result in all kinds of problems.
+Warning:Failure to follow the above will result in all kinds of problems.

 If you did not follow the above, you can still change the default shell back to Bash by editing /etc/passwd as root.

-For example:

-from:
+For example from:

     username:x:1000:1000:Full Name,,,:/home/username:/bin/ksh